Semantic-Web/Dustin-D/Assignment3/README.md

 ## Overview

 The purpose of this project was to configure a RPi device to resemble a hardware DNS server that emits resolution activity.
 In this case, I coerced my home network to write DNS resolution events to a log, use a tool ("filter tool") to parse and transmit them, and a DNS message-receiver server to persist and present activity.

 ![Flow Overview](flow_overview.png)

-Since the filter-tool sends the batched messages to a URL endpoint, the DNS server and the message-receiver server are decoupled and need not be colocated.
+Since the filter-tool sends the batched messages to a URL endpoint, the DNS server and the message-receiver server are decoupled.
+Therefore, they can be colocated but do not have to be.

 ## Process